Animation Output Settings

 These are the movie settings.
 You can choose to output just a movie file or just an image sequence (frames) or both.

-Resolution – Define the movie’s resolution (width x height in pixels).
+Resolution – Define the video’s dimensions (width x height in pixels).

-Frame Rate – Define the movie’s frame rate.
+Frame Rate – Define the video’s frame rate.
 A frame rate of 60 will produce smooth results.

 Samples – Determine the number of samples to create.
 3 is the default and should work well with most projects.